karatelabs/karate/README.md

     <scope>test</scope>
 </dependency>
 ```
+### TestNG instead of JUnit
 If you want to use TestNG, use the artifactId `karate-testng`.
 If you are starting a project from scratch,
 we strongly recommend that you use JUnit.
 Do note that [data-driven](#data-driven-tests) testing and
 [tag-groups](#cucumber-tags) are built-in to Karate, so you don't need to depend on things like the TestNG
 [`@DataProvider`](http://testng.org/doc/documentation-main.html#parameters-dataproviders) anymore.

+Use the TestNG test-runner only when you are trying to add Karate tests side-by-side with an existing set of
+TestNG test-classes, possibly as a migration strategy.

 ### Quickstart
 It may be easier for you to use the Karate Maven archetype to create a skeleton project with one command.